nhsconnect/FHIR-NRLS-API/pages/retrieval/formats/retreival_unstructured_document.md

 ### Content-Type

 The content-type of the unstructured document returned SHOULD be in the MIME type as described on the pointer metadata `DocumentReference.content[x].attachment.contentType` element.
+Supported MIME types for pointer types which support unstructured documents is listed on the [pointer types](supported_pointer_types.html) page.

 Currently supported MIME types: